xhit/dixer-doc/docs/Pricing.md

 # Pricing

-!!! info
-    Dixer is in the process of being maintained by [Ofimatic](https://ofimatic.com)

 Dixer can be used without restrictions for users, but execution has a delay of 30 seconds before initialize workflow.
 To avoid this delay consider to buy depending the edition you need.

 For companies, consider to buy a license, please contact us to [`support@stgo.do`](mailto:support@stgo.do).